duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/01_duckietown_code_structure.md

 - [`dt-core`](https://github.com/duckietown/dt-core/tree/daffy)

 As you will see in the nodes, there's a lot of inline documentation provided.
-You can also access it [here](http://rosapi.duckietown.p-petrov.com) in a more readable form.
+You can also access in the 'Code documentation' section [here](https://docs.duckietown.org/daffy/) in a more readable form.

 Note: Unfortunately, for the moment only `dt-ros-commons`, `dt-duckiebot-interface`, and `dt-car-interface` are documented.
 We are working on providing similar level of documentation for `dt-core` as well.